 Arctic Rush can be separated from other Juncus species by its combination of serrulate leaf blades, having the upper 1-4 leaves often just below the inflorescences, and having only 1-3(-4) flowered inflorescences.

 Juncus trifidus starts to flower and fruit in June and fruits may persist through September.

-The time of year you would expect to find Arctic Rush fruiting in New York.
+The time of year you would expect to find Highland Rush fruiting in New York.

 Work by Drábková (2003) shows that Juncus trifidus is more closely related (and sister) to Luzula than Juncus.
 More work is needed to confirm the placement of J. trifidus.
 Hämet-Ahti (1980) considers some North American plants, as J. trifidus ssp. carolinianus, distinct from European and Asia plants.
 Clemants (1990) disagrees with her assessment and places ssp. carolinianus in synonymy.
 The taxon J. monanthos (which is sometimes recognized as a variety or subspecies of J. trifidus) has been misapplied to North American plants.
 If recognized, it is strictly an old world taxon.
 Brooks and Clemants (2000) place it in synonymy of J. trifidus.